prvtllc/forensicsvirginia/src/pages/index.md

     - image: /img/northernva.jpeg
       text: >
         Computer forensics expert in Northern Virginia and Washington DC area including Alexandria, Arlington, Culpeper, Fairfax,Fredericksburg, Leesburg, Spotsylvania, Rappahannock, Fauquier, Stafford, Spotsylvania, Caroline County, Prince William County, Loudoun County
+    - image: /img/forensics.jpg
+      text: >
+        Domingo J. Rivera, CISSP, JD, M.S., MBA, Ll.M., CISSP, GCFE, GPEN, GSLC, GCIH, EIT.
+Not only a computer forensics expert but also an experienced attorney who was the first lawyer in the U.S. to win a complex Federal case involving charges of criminal copyright infringement (music piracy) investigated by the FBI and prosecuted by the Department of Justice.
 ---